Ahmadreza-SY/TCP-CI/Readme.md

 ```

 #### Adding Understand Python Package/Library
 Unlike typical projects, Understand doesn't provide its Python library in the well-known pip package installer, and you need to manually add the package to your Python environment.
-The instructions of adding the package are explained in [this link](https://support.scitools.com/t/getting-started-with-the-python-api/51).
+The instructions for adding the package are explained in [this link](https://support.scitools.com/t/getting-started-with-the-python-api/51).

 ## Usage Instructions
 After setting up the environment, you're ready to run our script.

 This project consists of two sub-commands: `history` and `release`.
-The `history` sub-command extracts code dependecies based on the history of the code and static analysis.
-The `release` sub-command depends on output of the `history` command and extract changed entities in a new CI build/cycle.
+The `history` sub-command extracts code dependencies based on the history of the code and static analysis.
+The `release` sub-command depends on the output of the `history` command and extracts changed entities in a new CI build/cycle.

 ### Arguments